zekaryas1/notes/docs/Programming langs/PHP.md

 ### Anonymous Functions

-> Function is object you can store, return or use it as a normal variable.
+> Function is an object you can store, return or use it as a normal variable.

 ```php
 $inc = function ($x) {